Dominique “Nicki” Reshel Batiste

 What do you attribute your success to?

 I attribute my success to resilience, dedication, and a commitment to lifelong learning.
 I have proudly served as a Police Officer and spent 12 years in the United States Army, experiences that instilled in me discipline, leadership, and a strong sense of service.
-In my current work in international relations and humanitarian initiatives, including collaboration with NATO, I focus on reviewing policies and ensuring accountability, making certain that commitments are met and standards upheld.
-On a daily basis, I engage with professionals across education, science, and medicine, conducting interviews and facilitating knowledge exchange to drive meaningful impact.
+On a daily basis, I engage with professionals across education, science, politics, and history, conducting interviews and facilitating knowledge exchange to drive meaningful impact.
 My academic journey reflects my determination to overcome challenges.
-Although I left formal schooling at 15, I later earned a Master’s degree in International Relations from the University of San Diego.
+Although I left formal schooling at 15, I later earned my GED, Associates, Bachelor’s and a Master’s degree in International Relations.
 This path has fueled my passion for growth, education, and making a difference, and it continues to inspire me to pursue excellence in every aspect of my professional life.

 Q